brycewray/eleventy_solo/src/privacy/index.md

 ### Cloudflare Browser Insights

-This site's traffic goes through [Cloudflare](https://cloudflare.com) and is configured to use its Browser Insights tool.
-Cloudflare says Browser Insights "collects the bare minimum amount of information, timing metrics, to show customers how their websites perform" and that "Cloudflare does not track individual end-users *[sic]* across our customers' Internet properties."
-For more details, see [this Cloudflare support article](https://support.cloudflare.com/hc/en-us/articles/360033929991-Cloudflare-Browser-Insights) and the Cloudflare blog post, "[Introducing Browser Insights](https://blog.cloudflare.com/introducing-browser-insights/)."
+This site's traffic goes through [Cloudflare](https://cloudflare.com), but is **not** configured to use its Browser Insights toolm, whose code is blocked by the site's [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 ### Fathom Analytics